quii/go-specs-greet/README.md

 ## Write the test first

+This is brand new behaviour so we should start with an acceptance test.
 In our specification file, add the following

 ```go
 type MeanGreeter interface {